APA Health Services Psychology

 How do I get application materials?

-All materials must be available for review on-line by our Due Date of Nov 3, 2014 at 7am PST.
+All materials must be available for review on-line by our Due Date of Nov 4, 2016 at 8am PST.
 Complete the Uniform Internship Application, APPI, found on the APPIC web site at www.appic.org then click on 'APPI On-Line'.
-You will also need to submit a cover letter, current vita, your official graduate transcripts (doctoral & masters level) and three current letters of references (including two from clinical supervisors and one of those from a counseling center supervisor).

-In your cover letter explain why you believe you would be a good fit with the internship program at the University of Oregon Counseling and Testing Center.
+- Cover Letter: In your cover letter explain why you believe you would be a good fit with the internship program at the University of Oregon Counseling and Testing Center.
 Be specific about your goals for internship and how our program - in particular - will help you meet these goals.
 Please also note which rotations or concentrations you would like to focus on during internship, and how that fits into your training goals

-- We also require that at least one of your letters be written by a clinical staff member from a university/college counseling center at which you have worked or completed a practicum.
+- We require that one of your three letters be written by a clinical staff member in a university counseling center at which you have worked or completed a practicum.